-Last month, Vince attended the 10th annual Reva and David Logan Symposium in Investigative Reporting at the University of California, Berkeley, where we learned of the Economic Hardship Reporting Project (EHRP), a nonprofit news outlet—funded in part by the Ford Foundation—dedicated to reporting on poverty, economic struggle and what they call an “unseen America.”
+Last month, at the 10th annual Reva and David Logan Symposium in Investigative Reporting at the University of California, Berkeley, we learned of the Economic Hardship Reporting Project (EHRP), a nonprofit news outlet—funded in part by the Ford Foundation—dedicated to reporting on poverty, economic struggle and what they call an “unseen America.”
 Established in 2012, the small but mighty (two full-time and four part-time employees) operation has been successful in forcing these issues into the national conversation; that’s evident by the major outlets continually picking up their work.
 Of the 60 stories EHRP produced last year, eight of them were published in The New York Times.
 Nine of their stories have appeared in The Atlantic since 2012.
 We reached out to Alissa Quart, executive editor of EHRP and author of several books including Branded: The Buying and Selling of Teenagers, to talk about EHRP’s mission, the great American writer Studs Terkel, and the rapidly narrowing divide between “the poor” and “journalists.”

 Media Impact Funders: The Economic Hardship Reporting Project aims to change the national conversation around both poverty and economic insecurity.
 How have you seen this conversation change over time?